'I'm not appropriately qualified': Senior lawyer sends junior counsel to 'high-stakes' sentencing

-A judge has slammed the conduct of an experienced defence lawyer who failed to send qualified counsel in his absence to the sentencing of his client in a "high-stakes" meth dealing case that has already suffered a number of delays.
+A judge has slammed the conduct of an experienced defence lawyer who failed to send qualified counsel in his absence to the sentencing of his client in a "high-stakes" meth dealing case.

 At the centre of the case was defendant Marlon Jon Bird, of Taranaki, who on Tuesday was transported from prison custody to court for sentencing on a raft of drug-related offences, including possession of methamphetamine for supply.